Dana Point, California: Surfing

 Richard Henry Dana (the author of "Two Years Before the Mast") considered the high bluffs and sheltered coves of this area of Southern California to be the most beautiful spot on the California coast.
 Pioneering surfers agreed as they surfed the many beach breaks along the coast.
 Dana Point had a notable surfing history, and was home to many of the first companies that produced products for surfing.
 Hobie Alter opened the world's first retail surf shop in Dana Point in 1954.
 Many surf publications such as the Surfer's Journal and Surfer Magazine were formed and headquartered in Dana Point.
 Bruce Brown produced the iconic surfer film Endless Summer in Dana Point.

 "Killer Dana" was a legendary surf break off Dana Point.
 The surf break was notorious because it came out of deep water and broke close to the rocks that lined the beach.
 The Killer Dana wave was destroyed when the Dana Point Harbor was built in 1966.
-A breakwater now cuts right through the heart of the once epic surf spot.
+A breakwater now cuts through the heart of the once epic surf spot.
 In 1997, the surf group The Chantays recorded an instrumental track named "Killer Dana".

 Geography

 According to the United States Census Bureau, the city has a total area of 6.8 sqmi.
-6.5 sqmi of it is land and 0.26 sqmi of it (77.96%) is water.
+6.5 sqmi of it is land and 0.26 sqmi of it (3.91%) is water.

 The Dana Point headlands are a prominent feature in Orange County geography and after years of controversy, are currently being developed as a 118-house gated community, however 68 acre of the site is open to the public and features a nature center and walking trails exhibiting "lost" plants of the Southern California coast.
 Views on a clear day extend to Catalina Island and La Jolla in San Diego County.

 The city is located 59 miles southeast of Los Angeles, and 65 miles northwest of San Diego.
 Dana Point is bordered by San Clemente to the southeast, San Juan Capistrano to the northeast, Laguna Beach to the northwest, and Laguna Niguel to the north.